 Capturing your family at play is another way to show off the fun and adventurous side of your family.
 Take a favorite activity and run with it...literally.
 Having an experienced photographer to photograph your play time can be beneficial.
 The goal would be to get a good mix of action of the group and individuals plus regular group shots.
 Here are just a few ideas for family playtime photo shoots.

 Don’t take yourself so seriously.
 I know we all like to have a photo where everyone is in a nice organized pose and everyone is smiling and looking at the camera, but I say throw that out the window once in a while.
 Instead opt for a fun (even silly) portrait.
 This especially works well with families with young kids.
 Feel free to use props, play dress up, or just have a tickle-fest.
 Sure, everyone may not be looking at the camera but the photo tells a better story about your family.
 These types of images often look fantastic as a large canvas print in your home which helps you remember those great memories.

 Your family portrait doesn’t always have to be done in town at your local park.
 Fall is a great season full of camping, football games, and road trips.
 Take advantage of a road trips by bringing your camera and a tripod…or just find something to rest the camera on for that great travel portrait.
 These photos say "Look where we went this year!".
 So, if you are the adventurous family, one of these portrait ideas might fit you to a tee.

-Whatever you decide, you know that Canvas Press is here to help you along with way in case you decide to transform your next set of family photos to canvas.
+Whatever you decide, you know that Canvas Press is here to help you along with way in case you decide to transform your next set of Holiday family portraits and photos to canvas.
 We specialize in printing your photos on canvas and delivering the highest quality product and giving you the customer service you deserve.
 You can find us at www.canvaspress.com.